jessetane/queue/readme.md

 });
 ```

-## require
+## Require
 #### `var queue = require('queue')`

-## constructor
+## Constructor
 #### `var q = queue([opts])`
-where `opts` may contain inital values for:
+Where `opts` may contain inital values for:
 * `q.concurrency`
 * `q.timeout`

-## instance methods
+## Instance methods
 #### `q.start([cb])`
-cb, if passed will be called when the queue empties
+cb, if passed will be called when the queue empties.

 #### `q.stop()`
-stops the queue. can be resumed with `q.start()`
+Stops the queue. can be resumed with `q.start()`.

 #### `q.end([err])`
-stop and empty the queue immediately
+Stop and empty the queue immediately.

-## instance methods mixed in from `Array`
+## Instance methods mixed in from `Array`
 Mozilla has docs on how these methods work [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).
 #### `q.push(element1, ..., elementN)`
 #### `q.unshift(element1, ..., elementN)`